JakeLin/realestate/README.md

 * 🚙 GitHub Actions for CI/CD

 ## Why did I build this Clone project? 👩‍💻
 After I completed HTML, CSS, JavaScript and React courses from Codecademy, I'd like to work on a production-ready project to practise my knowledge. realestate.com.au is a beautiful property website with many components.
-I choose to rebuild the search results page and property details page to improve my website development skills.
+I choose to rebuild the search results page and property details page to improve my web development skills.

 ## Features
 - [x] Property card with carousel component in search results page
 - [x] Fetch mock data using `useEffect`
 - [x] Navigate from search results to property details page using react Router
-- [x] Hero component
+- [x] Hero component in property details page
 - [x] Action bar component
 - [x] Branding bar component
 - [x] Address component